 I’d play around with my dad’s old Canon FTB, but when I received my very first film camera as a birthday present at 15, it turned into something special.
 Photos helped me connect to the world—to share moments of beauty with those around me.

-This fire within only grew with time.
-I ended up leaving a degree in Neuroscience at USC to dedicate myself fully to photography— I ate, breathed and slept it.
-It wasn’t the easy choice, and I wondered many times if I was making a mistake.
+This fire only grew with time.
+I ended up leaving a degree in Neuroscience at USC to dedicate myself fully to photography— I ate, breathed, and slept it.
+It wasn’t an easy choice, and I wondered many times if I was making a mistake.
 But the dedication started paying off.
 My photos started getting shown in local galleries, then globally.
 Now my photos have been on display in Washington DC, Athens, and twice in Barcelona.

 Have Camera, Will Travel